Offences Against the Person Act 1861: Section 39 – Assaults with intent to obstruct the sale of grain, or its free passage

-This section was derived from the corresponding provision in section 26 of the Offences against the Person Act 1828, and replaced both that provision and section 2 of the 14 & 15 Vict c 92 (which applied to Ireland).
+This section was derived from the corresponding provision in section 26 of the Offences against the Person Act 1828, and replaced both that provision and section 2 of 14 & 15 Vict. c.
+92 (which applied to Ireland).
 The words in square brackets in the text of section 39 above are different from those in section 26 of the Offences against the Person Act 1828.

 This offence was previously created by the Corn Trade Act 1737.